zepheira/bibframe/model/bflite.md

 ## description

 * label: description
-* description: Description of the resource.
+* description: Description of the resource
+* refines: note
 * value: Literal
 * remark: Description for example of bibliographic resources may include but is not limited to: an abstract, a table of contents, a graphical representation, or a free-text account of the resource.
 * scope: <http://bibfra.me/vocab/lite>